 I have been writing about, cooking lecturing on, and using food as medicine for a long time, and I’ve seen the health benefits in thousands of my patients.
 But it wasn’t until I participated in the movie Fed Up that I took a step back and realized just how bad the epidemic of industrialized food has gotten in our country.
 The film exposes how the sugar industry drives our obesity epidemic, and I was asked to go to South Carolina to talk to a low-income family about their health.
 I looked at this family’s health crisis, tried to understand the root causes, and worked to help them pull out of their scary downward spiral.
+Online Butchers Melbourne deliver the best quality meat you could ever need.

 Three of the five were morbidly obese, two had pre-diabetes, and the father had type 2 diabetes and kidney failure and was on dialysis.
 The family survived on disability and food stamps (or SNAP—the Supplemental Nutrition Assistance Program).
 They were under financial stress and felt hopeless.
 This vicious cycle of poverty and poor health affects more than 150 million Americans (including tens of millions of children) who are in some way struggling with the physical, social, and financial burden of obesity, chronic disease, and their complications.
 And so it was with this family.